-Will Celtics Receive Grizzlies Prize NBA Draft Pick In 2020?
-ESPN Projects Chances
+NESN

 ESPN’s Basketball Power Index projected Tuesday the Celtics have a 9.2 percent chance of receiving the Grizzlies’ first-round pick in the 2020 NBA Draft.
 The Grizzlies pick will convey to the Celtics if it falls outside the top six spots in order the lottery will set next summer, but the combination of Memphis’ slow start to the season and new lottery rules suggest the selection will roll over to 2021.
 Here’s why, per ESPN’s Jonathan Givony.

-“… ESPN’s Basketball Power Index (BPI) ranks the Grizzlies as the second-worst team in the league, but they currently are projected to win the least amount of games (23) due to being in the much stronger Western Conference,” Givony wrote.
-“The Grizzlies might decide to do everything in their power to keep this pick, which under the new lottery odds would only happen for certain if they finish 30th or 29th overall. … .”
+“… ESPN’s Basketball Power Index (BPI) ranks the Grizzlies as the second-worst team in the league, but they currently are projected to win the least amount of games (23) due to being in the much stronger Western Conference,” Givony writes.
+“The Grizzlies might decide to do everything in their power to keep this pick, which under the new lottery odds would only happen for certain if they finish 30th or 29th overall.”

 If the Grizzlies keep their first-round pick in 2020, it will roll over to the Celtics next year, when it will be unprotected.
 Most NBA observers predict Memphis won’t contend for playoff places this season or next, meaning the chances of Boston receiving a high-lottery pick in 2021 will remain high.
 Givony believes such a scenario might have a ripple effect on the NBA landscape.